-$^{^{13}}$ Includes three categories: Wireless home broadband, NBN Wireless Plus, and non-NBN fixed wireless.
+12 Includes three categories: Wireless home broadband, NBN Wireless Plus, and non-NBN fixed wireless.

-14 The regulator PTS indicates FWA usage only for full years.
+13 The regulator PTS indicates FWA usage only for full years.
 The growth in the data-only usage number (which includes FWA) suggests that the Swedish 1H 2024 FWA usage would be much higher.

-data-only SIM of 164 GB per month in 2023.
+If instead looking at the whole data-only base (not just the pure FWA segment), Latvia leads with an average mobile data consumption per data-only SIM of 164 GB per month in 2023.
 Austria follows with 136 GB per month in 1H 2024 while Sweden grew to 125 GB.
 Finland had 110 GB per month in 2023 as well as in 1H 2024.